dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 1. Add the desired route on the api/routes/leaderboardsRoutes.js
 2. The route you just added should correspond to a method in api/controllers/leaderboardsController.js
 3. You may wish to use one of the helper methods in api/controllers/controllerHelpers.js

+#### Which region should I deploy my project to?
+Microsoft Azure operates in many datacenters around the globe, you can check them [here](https://azure.microsoft.com/en-us/regions/).
+If you want to see the latency between them and your location, you can use various online tools such as [azurespeed.com](http://www.azurespeed.com/) or [azurespedtest.azurewebsites.net](http://azurespeedtest.azurewebsites.net/).